A few years ago, the idea of a portable espresso maker seemed like an oxymoron.

 5: STARESSO Portable Espresso Maker

 The Staresso SP-200 is a small but capable espresso maker.

 Like many other travel espresso machines, it also uses a pressurized basket, but you can still get pretty high extractions and nice shots with crema.

 At just 0.88 pounds its lightweight and portable, and perfect for every vacation.

 Another great thing about the Staresso, is that it also works with Nespresso capsules.
-This is a very convenient way to get rather good coffee on the road.See more reviews
+This is a very convenient way to get rather good coffee if you’re travelling and don’t want to carry a grinder.See more reviews

 Weighing in at 336 grams (less than 1 pound), this is one of the smallest portable espresso machines that you will come across.

 The Wacaco is a cute little gadget available in a wide range of colors.